crowd-tasking/awesome-crowdtasking/README.md

 This is just a demo repository (if anyone needs help setting it up on ground, please feel free to get in touch.)

+Screenshots of demo are on this twitter thread [https://twitter.com/navalsaini/status/1243488318341271552].
+Feel free to RT.

-The demo is available under 'whatsapp-twilio-bot' directory [https://github.com/crowd-tasking/awesome-crowdtasking/tree/master/whatsapp-twilio-bot].
+Information about demo is also available under 'whatsapp-twilio-bot' directory [https://github.com/crowd-tasking/awesome-crowdtasking/tree/master/whatsapp-twilio-bot].

 ## Goals